scalacenter/advisoryboard/proposals/015-zinc-performance.md

    code generation.
 This last idea, while feasible and impactful, has yet to be confirmed practical by Zinc maintainers.

-2. **Researching which aspects of the Scala programming language impact** incremental compilation the most.
+2. **Researching which aspects of the Scala programming language impact incremental compilation the most**.

    For example, it is known that incremental compilation is heavily affected by project structure.
 Leaving the compiler to infer public signatures or